Fraud Key Risk Indicators Examples

 KRIs are elements within a company that signal the potential for fraud or other detrimental organisational activities.

 But what exactly does this process involve?
-Knowing the different types of fraud key risk indicators is essential to understanding where risks might lurk within your financial data.
+Knowing the different types of fraud key risk indicators is essential to understanding where fraud risks might lurk within your financial data.

 key risk indicator